 The next time you open Start, you’ll see a small outlined File Explorer icon beside the power icon at the bottom of the menu.
 Click it, and File Explorer will open.
 Happy exploring!

-- › How to Run File Explorer as Administrator in Windows 11
+- › How to Install (and Uninstall) Fonts on Windows 11

 - › How to Copy Screenshots From Oculus Quest 2 to a PC or Mac